alexandreruban/rubycube/_posts/2020-10-10-simple-design-simple-css.md

 ![How it works boxes](/assets/images/hiw-boxes.png)

-First let's have a look at the corresponding HTML (notice the `.grid__wide` from previous paragraph!):
+First, let's have a look at the corresponding HTML (notice the `.grid__wide` from previous paragraph!):

 ```html
 <section class="hiw-box grid__wide">